Tool List

 ### Other MCP Clients

-For other clients that support the MCP protocol (such as Zed, Cursor, etc.), the configuration method is similar.
+For other clients supporting MCP protocol (such as Zed, Cursor, etc.), the configuration method is similar.
 Please refer to the MCP configuration documentation for each client.

 After configuration: